-Global study finds 95% of respondents in Singapore believe society has not made enough progress on sustainability and social efforts
+Global study finds 94% of people believe society has not made enough progress on sustainability and social efforts

-77% of people in Singapore are frustrated and fed up with the lack of progress made by businesses
+78% of people are frustrated and fed up with the lack of progress made by businesses

-People around the world are demanding more progress on sustainability and social efforts and are looking to businesses to step up, according to a new study by Oracle and Pamela Rucker, CIO Advisor and Instructor for Harvard Professional Development.
-The “No Planet B” study of more than 11,000 consumers and business leaders across 15 countries, inclusive of 500 from Singapore, found that people are fed up with the lack of progress society is making towards sustainability and social initiatives, want businesses to turn talk into action, and believe technology can help businesses succeed where people have failed.
+People around the world are demanding more progress on sustainability and social efforts and are looking to businesses to step up, according to a new study by Oracle and Pamela Rucker, CIO Advisor, Instructor for Harvard Professional Development.
+The “No Planet B” study surveyed more than 11,000 consumers and business leaders across 15 countries and found that people are fed up with the lack of progress society is making towards sustainability and social initiatives, want businesses to turn talk into action, and believe technology can help businesses succeed where people have failed.

-The events of the past two years have put a spotlight on sustainability and social efforts, with people worldwide disappointed with the lack of progress and calling for businesses to step up.
-Below are some key findings from Singapore.
+The events of the past two years have put a spotlight on sustainability and social efforts with people worldwide fed up with the lack of progress and calling for businesses to step up.

 Business leaders know sustainability efforts are critical to corporate success and even trust bots over humans alone to drive sustainability and social efforts:

-Businesses need to prioritise sustainability and social issues and rethink how they use technology to make an impact – or risk facing major consequences.
+Businesses need to prioritize sustainability and social issues and rethink how they use technology to make an impact or risk facing major consequences.

-“It's never been more critical for businesses to invest in sustainability and ESG initiatives, as people don’t just want to hear about it – they’re looking for decisive action and are demanding more transparency and tangible results,” said Juergen Lindner, senior vice president and CMO, Global Marketing SaaS, Oracle.
-“Business leaders understand the importance, yet often have the erroneous assumption that they need to prioritise either profits or sustainability.
+“It’s never been more critical for businesses to invest in sustainability and ESG initiatives, as people don’t just want to hear about it—they’re looking for decisive action and are demanding more transparency and tangible results,” said Juergen Lindner, senior vice president and CMO, Global Marketing SaaS, Oracle.
+“Business leaders understand the importance, yet often have the erroneous assumption that they need to prioritize either profits or sustainability.
 The truth is this is not a zero-sum game.
-The technology that can eliminate all the obstacles to ESG efforts is now available, and organisations that get this right can not only support their communities and the environment, but also realise significant revenue gains, cost savings, and other benefits that impact the bottom line.”
+The technology that can eliminate all the obstacles to ESG efforts is now available, and organizations that get this right can not only support their communities and the environment, but also realize significant revenue gains, cost savings, and other benefits that impact the bottom line.”

 Learn more about this global report here: www.oracle.com/noplanetb

-Research findings are based on a survey conducted by Savanta, Inc. between February 25 – March 14, 2022 with 11,005 global respondents from 15 countries (United States, United Kingdom, Germany, the Netherlands, France, China, India, Australia, Japan, Singapore, South Africa, United Arab Emirates, Saudi Arabia, Brazil, and Mexico).
-4,000 respondents were from JAPAC region including 500 respondents in Singapore and Japan for each country.
-The survey explored attitudes and behaviours of consumers and business leaders towards sustainability and social efforts along with the role and expectations of artificial intelligence (AI) and robots in environmental, societal, and governance (ESG) efforts.
+Research findings are based on a survey conducted by Savanta, Inc. between February 25 – March 14, 2022 with 11,005 global respondents from 15 countries (United States, United Kingdom, Germany, Netherlands, France, China, India, Australia, Japan, Singapore, South Africa, United Arab Emirates, Saudi Arabia, Brazil, and Mexico).
+The survey explored attitudes and behaviors of consumers and business leaders towards sustainability and social efforts along with the role and expectations of artificial intelligence (AI) and robots in environmental, societal and governance (ESG) efforts.

 Oracle offers integrated suites of applications plus secure, autonomous infrastructure in the Oracle Cloud.
 For more information about Oracle (NYSE: ORCL), please visit us at www.oracle.com.